UFC 32

 UFC 32: Showdown in the Meadowlands was a mixed martial arts event held by the Ultimate Fighting Championship at the Continental Airlines Arena in East Rutherford, New Jersey on June 29, 2001.

 History

 The card was headlined by the first Light Heavyweight Championship Bout (previously called "Middleweight") between Tito Ortiz and Elvis Sinosic.

 The event also featured the first appearance of future Heavyweight Champion Ricco Rodriguez.

 UFC 32 marked the last appearances of long time commentator Jeff Blatnick, who had been with the UFC since UFC 4 as well as Frank Shamrock, who had been commentating for the UFC as well after retiring his promotional Light Heavyweight championship.

 The event poster shows the towers of the World Trade Center in the background.
 Less than 3 months after the event, they were destroyed in the September 11 attacks.

 The event was seen live on pay per view in the United States, and later released on home video.

 Results

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.